Exploring the Uncharted: Columbus and the New World

 Columbus' fourth and final journey occurred in 1502.
 However, he was refused entry to Hispaniola, as the colonists there were still angry at him.

 Then a storm damaged his ship and marooned Columbus on the island of Jamaica.
-It was two years until help arrived and, in 1504 returned to Spain.
+It was two years until help arrived and, in 1504 he finally returned to Spain.